PeoplePerHour/pph-php-client/README.md

 User Login
 ----------

 Cookies are enabled by default in the client so the session is maintained after a login.
-Example
+Example:

 ```php
 // should show false